Copper up on dollar, strike possibility in Chile

 CHINA: The world's top metal consumer said on Wednesday it will strengthen its management of the supply and demand of commodities to curb "unreasonable" increases in prices and prevent them being passed on to consumers.

-"Concern about the crackdown in China is one of drivers behind copper's retreat," said Tom Mulqueen, analyst at Amalgamated Metal Trading.
+"Concern about the crackdown in China is one of drivers behind copper's retreat (since the early May high)," said Tom Mulqueen, analyst at Amalgamated Metal Trading.

-Mulqueen said inflationary pressures and the prospect of monetary tightening, which could weigh on growth was another reason behind the retreat in prices of industrial prices.